mhoffm32/JavaPasswordManager/README.md

 Interactive java password database and security verification

-- Uses a HashMap to store user apps with their associated passwords app in a hashmap.
+- Uses a HashMap to store user apps with their associated passwords.

 - Checks for password complexity when changing or adding new passwords.